cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**3.0.0**
+- Update the mod so that it is playable after the anniversary update.

 **2.3.5**
 - Improve namespaces on the project so that the code is readable, and follows best practices.
 - Major changes in API due to namespace change.
 Refer to the code documentation for the new one.